How Nutrition Supports Mental Focus

 Chronic inflammation negatively affects brain health.
 Inflammatory processes interfere with neurotransmitter signaling and blood flow.
 Diet plays a major role in regulating inflammation.

-Anti inflammatory foods such as fruits vegetables fatty fish nuts seeds and olive oil support brain function.
-Highly processed foods refined sugars and trans fats promote inflammation and impair focus.
+Anti-inflammatory foods such as fruits, vegetables, fatty fish, nnunutsnd olive oil support brain function.
+Highly processed foods, refined sugars, and trans fats promote inflammation and impair focus.

-Reducing inflammatory foods while increasing nutrient dense whole foods creates an internal environment that supports mental clarity.
+Reducing inflammatory foods while increasingnutrient-densee whole foods creates an internal environment that supports mental clarity.

 Meal Timing and Mental Performance